Programming Securely with WebKit: Best Practices for Web Developers

 has become increasingly important.
 The use of WebKit as a web-development

-framework by developers worldwide has created unique threats that require
+by developers worldwide has created unique threats that require

 appropriate mitigation.
 In this blog, we will explore the essential best practices